gilnam74/vex-sneppet/Computer-Science-for-artists.md

 # Result: 12:4
 ```

-In the second loop, with the help of the first value of the `range()` function, we skipping elements, that we already check in the first loop.
+In the second loop, with the help of the first value of the `range()` function, we skip elements, that we already check in the first loop.
 But its still O(n^2).
 Can we do better?